This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-- Use a meat mallet or a or a rolling pin to crush the shell of the cooked lobster and set shell aside.
+- Use a meat mallet or a rolling pin to crush the shell of the cooked lobster and set shell aside.
 Remove lobster meat and place in the fridge with the crab meat for later.

 - Heat a deep skillet over medium high heat and add olive oil.
 Once hot add the lobster shell, salt, and pepper.
 Cook for 2 minutes, then add diced celery and diced red onion.